MarwaAbderrahim/Inference-Totalsegmentator/README.md

 ### Installation

-TotalSegmentator works on Ubuntu, Mac and Windows and on CPU and GPU (on CPU it is slow).
+The inference code works on Windows and on CPU and GPU (on CPU it is slow).

 Install dependencies:
 * Python >= 3.7